INSandwich/INSAndwich-Rest-API/README.md

 $ npm run start
 ```

-Please remove the node_modules folder before pushing to github!

 Todo:
-  - Finish the user controller (Hashing is done, I guess)
   - Integrate tokens to the api using the users table and some roles
   - Add all the controllers and test them
   - Handle errors for each route!!
-  - Add a gulpfile to help cleaning the repo before pushing (aka removing node modules)
   - User Controller (Use promises!!):
     - addToken method with a certain amount of tokens in the JSON sent via post
     - removeToken method, checking if possible, otherwise sending error